How cloud computing is changing the banking sector

 Conclusion

-The unusual events of 2020 appear to have tipped the scales in favor of banks and financial institutions adopting a cloud-centric strategy.
-Cloud investment has expanded dramatically in recent years, according to Accenture, and it is expected to grow at a rate of roughly 15% until 2022.
+The unusual events of 2020 seem to have tipped the scales in favor of banks and financial institutions adopting a cloud-centric strategy.
+Cloud investment has expanded dramatically in recent years, according to Accenture.
+It is expected to grow at a rate of roughly 15% until 2022.

 Check out: What is Cloud Computing?
 Everything you need to know

 Concerns regarding cloud technology’s long-term cybersecurity, compliance, and competitive separation remain.
 This is especially true as banks experiment with new cloud solutions for which they have had little time to plan.
-As data-intensive applications fuelled by artificial intelligence and machine learning acquire and retain vast amounts of sensitive user data—and as cloud-savvy fin-techs progressively disrupt the existing quo—it will undoubtedly continue to be a topic of discussion.
+Data-intensive applications fueled by artificial intelligence and machine learning acquire and retain vast amounts of sensitive user data.
+Cloud-savvy fintechs are progressively disrupting the existing quo.
+As a result, this will undoubtedly remain a topic of discussion.

-Banks need to meet customers where they are—behind screens, on smartphones, and even in the cloud in today’s hyperconnected world.
+Banks need to meet customers where they are.
+Customers are behind screens, on smartphones, and even in the cloud in today’s hyperconnected world.

 Concluding this, we know every industry is trying to adopt and utilize cloud computing.
 AWS being the most common cloud computing service provider, professionals need to project capabilities for the same technology.
 One can explore the free aws solution architect associate practice exam, which is considered the most important certification in the cloud computing world.